Manage mail flow using a third-party cloud service with Exchange Online and on-premises mailboxes

 Alternatively, depending on the third-party's requirements, you might need to include the domain from the third-party, as shown in the following example:

-There are additional considerations in hybrid deployments between on-premise Exchange and Office 365.
+There are additional considerations in hybrid deployments between on-premises Exchange and Microsoft 365 or Office 365.
 For more information, see Exchange Server hybrid deployments.